I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-were recently promoted to laliga two we had an amazing first start of the season and then we had a game we had a a stretch where we played 22 games in six days and I failed the culture and that I wasn't able to demand that we do things that were proper for rest and health for the players and we ran our players into the ground during that.
-Because I didn't have you know that was something that the coaches wanted to do and then we suffered some injuries and we've been basically we we we're in the midst of a six game losing streak right now which is sad and we're paying for it from what we did in november which was a cultural failure on my part
+"We were recently promoted to **LaLiga 2**.
+We had an amazing start to the season.
+Then we had a stretch where we played 22 games in six days.
+I failed the culture in that I wasn't able to demand that we do things that were proper for rest and health for the players, and we ran our players into the ground during that period.
+Because I didn't insist — and that was something the coaches wanted to do — we then suffered some injuries.
+We've been in the midst of a six-game losing streak right now, which is sad, and we're paying for what we did in November, which was a **cultural failure on my part**."

 Shaan Puri